-During the holidays, it is likely that we will encounter someone who’s neglected us, someone who was a conspicuous “no-show” at the time of our loss, a relative who could not “handle it”, or someone who said a thoughtless word we will forever associate with them and the death of our loved one.
-We may be thrown together with others who have chosen simply to ignore our pain and act like nothing happened.
-They are generally the clueless ones who have not yet experienced the death of a loved one in their own lives.
+Our feelings are sensitive at this affective time of year, especially when we grieve.
+During the holiday season, likely we will encounter someone who has neglected us, someone who was a conspicuous “no-show” at the time of death, a relative who could not “handle it”, or someone who said a thoughtless word we will forever associate with him or her and the death of our loved one.
+We may be thrown together with people who have chosen simply to ignore our pain and act like nothing happened.
+They do not know how to respond to our grief because they have not yet experienced the death of a loved one in their own life.